QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

    * - qga
      - DisableCursor
      - DWORD
      - Disable cursor in the VM.
-Useful for integration with Qubes desktop so you donít see two cursors.
+Useful for integration with Qubes desktop so you don‚Äôt see two cursors.
 Can be disabled if you plan to use the VM through a remote desktop connection of some sort.
 Needs gui agent restart to apply change (locking OS/logoff should be enough since qga is restarted on desktop change).
      - 1